aqilc/jsc/readme.md

 	if comparison(a, b): b
 	else a
 }
 // Generic function works for all numbers.
-Equivalent to fn comparison (a: number, b: number) fn comparison(a, b): a > b fn typeandreturn() number: 4;
+Equivalent to fn comparison (a number, b number) fn comparison(a, b): a > b fn typeandreturn() number: 4;
 return features(); // return opcode for program